 Troop 1564 has been serving boys in our Bainbridge community for over 25 years.
 This boy led troop prides itself on being youth led and seeking outdoor adventure in the Pacific Norhtwest and beyond.
 Camping is fun.
 Surviving a downpour in the middle of the night is an adventure.
 Cooking over a campfire is fun.
 Learning which wild berries are edible is survival.
 Spending a weekend in the woods is fun.
 Breaking camp without leaving a trace is admirable.
 These are invaluable experiences that can be had in Scouting.
-These are life lessons that transform today’s Boy Scouts into tomorrow’s leaders.
+These are life lessons that transform today’s Scouts into tomorrow’s leaders.
 If interested in joining, please visit us at our next meeting.